Lifestyle | Food Features

 Can You Have Garlic, Or Not?

-For a great majority of people new to the low FODMAP diet, the most devastating news that they hear from their RDN is that garlic, which contains the FODMAP fructans, is off-limits during the Elimination Phase of the diet.
-Eventually, during a structured Challenge phase, one might discover that garlic has to be banished from their diet long term, due to it being a main IBS trigger for many.
+For a great majority of people new to the low FODMAP diet, the most devastating news that they hear from their Registered Dietitian (RD) is that garlic, which contains the FODMAP fructans, is off-limits or greatly reduced during the Elimination Phase of the diet.
+Eventually, during a structured Challenge Phase, one might discover that garlic is a major irritable bowel syndrome (IBS) trigger, which it is for many.

 I was that person, too.
 Food without garlic?
-What about my favorite Mexican food?
-What about my weekly roast chicken?
+What about my favorite Mexican food or weekly roast chicken?
 What about my Mom’s marinara sauce – heck, what about jarred tomato sauce when I’m in a pinch?
 It was a dizzying and depressing thought.

 BUT, don’t fret.
 You CAN still enjoy garlic flavor.

-As Kate Scarlata RDN and I began to work on our book, we discussed there fact that the offending fructans in garlic are water-soluble, but not oil soluble.
-This means that you can consume Garlic-Infused Oil.
+As Kate Scarlata RDN and I began to work on our book, we discussed the fact that the offending fructans in garlic are water-soluble, but not oil soluble.
+This means that you can consume Garlic-Infused Oil, even during the Elimination Phase.

-But what is garlic-infused oil and is all oil labeled as “garlic-infused” okay for us to consume?
+But what is garlic-infused oil and is all oil labeled as “garlic-infused” suitable for us to consume when following the low FODMAP diet?

 What Does “Garlic-Infused” Mean?

-There is a lot of confusion is with the word “infused”.
+There is a lot of confusion with the word “infused”.
 In the English language we might say something is “infused” with a particular flavor to denote that the flavor is present in that food.
-But how the flavor got there could be through any manner of ways.
+But how the flavor got there could be through myriad ways.

 For instance, you could chop up garlic and put it in a recipe, like a pot roast or spaghetti sauce, and say that the dish is “infused with garlic flavor” and from a grammatical standpoint, you would be right – yet this would be high FODMAP because the garlic solids remain present – and even if the garlic solids were removed at any point – the water-soluble fructans inherent in the garlic would have become inextricably intertwined with the ingredients in your pot, having combined with any of the ingredients that contain water, such as meat, tomatoes, vegetables, broth, wine, etc.